gpinaki/evalmate/README.md

 - **rag**: For RAG systems, with Contextual Relevancy, Faithfulness, and Hallucination
 - **agent**: For AI agents, with Answer Relevancy, Faithfulness, and Hallucination
 - **complete**: Comprehensive evaluation with all available metrics

+## Token Usage Estimation
+The current version includes estimated token usage and API cost calculations.
+These estimations are based on average token counts per evaluation metric and provide an approximate view of resource usage.

+## Future Roadmap

+- **Accurate Token Tracking**: Implement precise token usage tracking for all metrics
+- **Provider Alternatives**: Support for multiple LLM providers beyond OpenAI
+- **Custom Metrics**: Allow users to define and use their own evaluation metrics
+- **Evaluation History**: Store and analyze evaluation results over time
+- **Web Dashboard**: Visual interface for evaluation management and results analysis

 ## Example API Request